Simple Songs (Jim O'Rourke album)

-Simple Songs is the third and final singer-songwriter album by American musician Jim O'Rourke for Drag City.
-It was released on May 19, 2015, nearly fourteen years after O'Rourke's previous singer-songwriter album Insignificance (2001).
+Simple Songs is the third singer-songwriter album by American musician Jim O'Rourke.
+It was released on May 19, 2015, on Drag City.
+The album was released nearly fourteen years after O'Rourke's previous singer-songwriter album Insignificance (2001).

 Critical reception

 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 86 based on 14 professional reviews, which indicates "universal acclaim".